-There is an abundance of wildlife present in the Town of Concord.
-Fishing can be found in Golden Lake and in the rivers and streams of the township.
+There is an abundance of wildlife present in the Town of Concord.13 Fishing can be found in Golden Lake and in the rivers and streams of the township.
 The vegetation communities provide habitat for a variety of game animals, fur bearers, birds, mammals, reptiles, and amphibians.
 Table 6-1 lists include some of the wildlife found in the County.

-&lt;sup>10 Jefferson County Agricultural Preservation Plan (Jefferson County, 1980).
+12 Jefferson County Agricultural Preservation Plan (Jefferson County, 1980).

-&lt;sup>11 Information from the Jefferson County Agricultural Preservation and Land Use Plan Background Report associated with the Jefferson County Agricultural Preservation and Land Use Plan (Jefferson County, 1999), pp. 61-62.
+13 Information from the Jefferson County Agricultural Preservation and Land Use Plan Background Report associated with the Jefferson County Agricultural Preservation and Land Use Plan (Jefferson County, 1999), pp. 61-62.